lightfeed/extractor/README.md

 - Track token usage statistics
 - Option to extract only the main content from HTML, removing navigation, headers & footers.
 Option to extract images.
 - Extensive unit tests and integration tests to guard production use

+## Why use LLM extractor?
+- Can reason from context and return structured answers in addition to extracting as-it-is
+- No need to manually create custom scraper code for each site
+- Resilient to website changes, e.g. HTML structure, CSS selectors or page layout
+- LLMs are becoming more accurate and cost-effective

 ## Installation